OctopusDeploy/docs/src/pages/docs/runbooks/runbook-examples/routine/installing-software-chocolatey.md

 The Tentacle agent can be automatically installed from the command-line.
 This is very useful if you're deploying to a large number of servers or you're provisioning servers automatically.

-In addition, it’s also possible to automate the installation of chocolatey packages at the same time as the Tentacle installation.
+In addition, it's also possible to automate the installation of chocolatey packages at the same time as the Tentacle installation.

 We have a number of bootstrap scripts available in our OctopusSamples [Infrastructure as Code (IaC)](https://github.com/OctopusSamples/IaC/) GitHub repository.
 The following scripts are available to support Chocolatey package installation as part of a Tentacle installation: